HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

    )
 }}

+{# TODO (Authors/Editors) figure description does not describe the data #}

 Just **6.2%** of mobile page loads that included images used the `<picture>` element, slightly lower than desktop.

 A more healthy **32%** of mobile page loads including images use the `srcset` attribute.
 It is worth mentioning here that this attribute can be used in both the `<picture>` element and the `<img>` element, so there's likely to be some crossover here.

-#### Lazy Loading
+#### Lazy loading

 Deferring, or lazy loading,  images that aren't in the initial viewport is a good strategy to help resources be focused on loading things that are visible.
-The native lazy-load attribute, supported in Chrome, Opera, and from September 2021 Firefox for Android (source: [caniuse.com](https://caniuse.com/loading-lazy-attr)) allows this to happen without JavaScript work-arounds.
+The native lazy-load attribute, supported in Chrome, Opera, and from September 2021 Firefox for Android (source: <a hreflang="en" href="https://caniuse.com/loading-lazy-attr">caniuse.com</a>) allows this to happen without JavaScript work-arounds.

 {{ figure_markup(
   caption='Mobile page loads that contained images used loading="lazy"',